|Title:||Practical Solutions for Missing Data and Imputation|

 |Award Period:||3 years||Award Amount:||$904,972|

-The project will develop, extend, and test strategies for multiple imputation of missing data.
-The project's goals are: (1) investigating the properties of imputation models and algorithms; (2) developing diagnostics to reveal problems with imputations in real time; (3) developing models and algorithms that are more likely to create appropriate imputations; (4) creating software in both R and Stata that is reliable and usable by non-statisticians yet can accommodate the needs of more sophisticated modelers; and (5) testing the diagnostics, models, and algorithms in applied research.
-An important part of the tests of the developed software will be a comparison of the performance of multiple imputations with simpler missing data strategies.
+The project developed, extended, and tested strategies for multiple imputation of missing data.
+The project's goals were: (1) investigating the properties of imputation models and algorithms; (2) developing diagnostics to reveal problems with imputations in real time; (3) developing models and algorithms that are more likely to create appropriate imputations; (4) creating software in both R and Stata that is reliable and usable by non-statisticians yet can accommodate the needs of more sophisticated modelers; and (5) testing the diagnostics, models, and algorithms in applied research.
+An important part of the tests of the developed software is a comparison of the performance of multiple imputations with simpler missing data strategies.
 These tests are designed to help identify when multiple imputation is worth using.

-The research related to goals 1 and 3 will lead to better missing data models and algorithms.
-This work will focus on four objectives.
-First, the researchers will explore the relative efficacy of imputation algorithms as compared to simpler strategies, particularly in the context of randomized experiments.
-The second objective will be to identify the conditions under which chained imputation algorithms can fail and identify modeling choices that won't violate these conditions.
-The third will be to examine the properties of competing models to accommodate a wider variety of data structures (e.g., time series and multilevel data) and non-ignorable missing data mechanisms and then implement the most useful.
-The final objective will be to increase computational efficiency when implementing the most useful models.
+Project Activities: The research related to goals 1 and 3 will lead to better missing data models and algorithms.
+This work focused on four objectives.
+First, the researchers explored the relative efficacy of imputation algorithms as compared to simpler strategies, particularly in the context of randomized experiments.
+The second objective was to identify the conditions under which chained imputation algorithms can fail and identify modeling choices that won't violate these conditions.
+The third was to examine the properties of competing models to accommodate a wider variety of data structures (e.g., time series and multilevel data) and non-ignorable missing data mechanisms and then implement the most useful.
+The final objective was to increase computational efficiency when implementing the most useful models.

 The research regarding goal 2 will improve or develop graphical and numerical diagnostics that can be used to identify problems with parametric assumptions, flag likely violations of structural assumptions, monitor convergence of the fitting algorithm, and determine situations in which the implicit model from the chained regressions is not close to any joint distribution.